perpetualintelligence/docs/README.md

 > **Note:** This is a ***preview*** release.
 It is also subject to design changes without any advance notice.

 ## Introduction
-This repository contains the conceptual documentation for Perpetual Intelligence L.L.C. managed services, frameworks, tools, and protocols.
+This repository contains the conceptual documentation for Perpetual Intelligence L.L.C. managed services, frameworks, and tools.
 We build the [documentation site](https://docs.perpetualintelligence.com) using [docfx](https://dotnet.github.io/docfx/) from this repository.

 We track the [issues and tasks](https://github.com/perpetualintelligence/docs/issues) here.
 We make our best effort to respond to issues in a timely fashion.
 You can read more about our procedures for classifying and resolving issues in our [Issues policy](https://terms.perpetualintelligence.com/articles/issues_policy.html) topic.